GitHubWestie/milestone-project-three/README.md

 The app will eventually also aim to connect riders via a ratings and selling platform.

+The app is active and can be used [here](https://the-bike-shed-3d6351787c10.herokuapp.com/)

 ## Scope

 ### As a first time user I want: